-Staying up too late will un-balance the hormones, causing the body to store fat.
+Staying up too late will un-balance the hormones, causing the Healthy Body to store fat.
 This can and will become permanent over time!

 From 10pm to 2am is when we get all of the physical repair our bodies need.
 From 2am to 6am is when we get all of the mental and emotional rest our minds need.
 This does not happen at any other time outside of those hours.
 We MUST get adequate rest to lose weight and maintain our ideal weight!

-There are a number of things going on in your body that could contribute to weight gain as well as other ailments that result from hormonal imbalances due to sub-optimal sleeping patterns.
-When it comes to storing fat, hormonal disturbances, specifically involving the hormones leptin and ghrelin can and will alter how your body deals with fat storage
+There are a number of things going on in your Healthy Body that could contribute to weight gain as well as other ailments that result from hormonal imbalances due to sub-optimal sleeping patterns.
+When it comes to storing fat, hormonal disturbances, specifically involving the hormones leptin and ghrelin can and will alter how your Healthy Body deals with fat storage

-When you don't get optimal sleep, your body has too little leptin and too much ghrelin.
-Inadequate sleep impacts secretion of the signal hormones ghrelin, which increases appetite, and leptin, which indicates when the body is satiated.
+When you don’t get optimal sleep, your Healthy Body has too little leptin and too much ghrelin.
+Inadequate sleep impacts secretion of the signal hormones ghrelin, which increases appetite, and leptin, which indicates when the Healthy Body is satiated.
 Not only that, sub-optimal sleep will raise your risk of developing obesity, diabetes, high blood pressure or heart disease, etc.

-The human body is very adaptable.
-Many people find an exercise program that works for them, yielding desired results, and thus they continue performing this same program, while the body ends up slowing to a stop, and sometimes even reversing in all progress.
+The human Healthy Body is very adaptable.
+Many people find an exercise program that works for them, yielding desired results, and thus they continue performing this same program, while the Healthy Body ends up slowing to a stop, and sometimes even reversing in all progress.
 This is because the nervous system is constantly adapting to what we are putting our bodies through. not changing up the workout routine at least once every 4 weeks will send you very quickly into a plateau with your weight loss.

-It takes an average of 4 weeks for the body to adjust to a new exercise or routine.
-Neurologically, this keeps the brain and body guessing, boosting results to appear much more quickly than they otherwise would have!
+It takes an average of 4 weeks for the Healthy Body to adjust to a new exercise or routine.
+Neurologically, this keeps the brain and Healthy Body guessing, boosting results to appear much more quickly than they otherwise would have!

 This leads me to the ever so common topic of over training.
 Over training is when we do not have enough rest to accommodate for the amount of energy we are spending working out.
 Rest should be more than 50% of a good exercise program, because it’s while we are resting that our metabolism is working, and when our muscles should be growing.
 Not only that, but we require an adequate amount of rest to nourish our nervous systems, which have a direct physiological relationship with our hormonal system, and thus the goals we are after whether they be health or appearance.